Finbar Cafferkey: Statement by the Russian embassy in Dublin

 Following Martin's tribute to Cafferkey, the Embassy of Russia, Dublin issued the following statement:

 We have noted that on 28 April [the] Tánaiste has expressed his sympathies to the family of Finbar Cafferkey following reports of his death fighting presumably with the Ukrainian military against Russian armed forces.
 Mr. Martin called him "obviously a young man of clear principles".
 Every loss of life is sad and regretful.
 We do not know who Finbar Cafferkey was, except that for whatever reason he was fighting in a foreign land.
 We do not know what his principles were.
-What we do know, though, is that in a very big way it is the Irish Government and media to who bear responsibility for the death of Finbar Cafferkey.
+What we do know, though, is that in a very big way it is the Irish Government and media to[o] who bear responsibility for the death of Finbar Cafferkey.
 It has been the Government and media who have been promoting anti-Russian propaganda, distorting the truth about the conflict in Ukraine, misleading people like Finbar Cafferkey.
 Now they face the results of their own efforts.
 We also do not know if Mr. Martin’s remarks signify support for the Irish to take part in combat in Ukraine, but we do know that if that is the case, then Ireland would be the direct participant of the conflict with all the ensuing consequences.

 There was widespread disgust at the Russian statement, with the chairman of the Dáil Committee on Foreign Affairs and Defence Charles Flanagan immediately describing it as "threatening, intimidating and chilling" before suggesting Russian diplomats in Ireland should be expelled for such remarks.
 Sinn Féin TD Louise O'Reilly called the Russian statement "vile" while Independent TD Thomas Pringle described the statement was "an absolute disgrace".
 Members of People Before Profit Bríd Smith and Paul Murphy, who had both met Cafferkey via the Shell to Sea campaign, also expressed revulsion at the Russian statement but called for Irish politicians not to be baited by Russian rhetoric.

 In response to the Russian statement, Finbar's brother Colm issued a statement:

 My brother Finbar has always been fair-minded, strong-willed, and unafraid.
 He stood against all forms of imperialism, be it US, British, or Russian, and was strongly opposed to Ireland's support of US troops and any moves toward joining NATO.
 He was in Ukraine to help the Ukrainian people, as he would have helped any person in the world who was under attack.
 I loved him and always admired his clear-eyed bravery.